Geological catalogued collections

 All postgraduate students should discuss the school’s collections policy with their supervisor(s) and Sacha Baldwin before they begin their field work.
 Thesis collections are a very important part of our catalogue and ensuring replicate specimens/samples are available for later referral by other researchers is an integral part of doing science.
 We have an expectation that the majority of field-based thesis projects will generate materials appropriate for cataloguing and storage.

-It is recommended that students use UC Earth & Environment Catalogue accession forms as soon as field work begins (a standard template is available here - Catalogue accession forms).
+It is recommended that students use UC Earth & Environment Catalogue accession forms as soon as field work begins.
 Initially, individuals will use their own field collection numbers which will then be converted to UC Catalogue numbers after Sacha makes a block allocation about 1 month prior to thesis submission.

 Note, the samples being added to the UC catalogue are considered to be representative of the field area or those which are of special interest.
 Take advice from supervisor(s) and other staff members with respect to the selection of samples that fulfil that purpose.
 Because of significant pressure with respect to storage space, unlabelled/uncatalogued samples will not be stored in the basement collections area.